sudorandom/kmcd.dev/content/posts/2025/fixing-the-calendar/index.md

 | 26 | 27 | 28 | 29 | 30 | 31 | |

 The appeal is its deterministic nature.
 The 10th of *any* month is always a Wednesday.
-Annoying date-based math for things like budgets, sprints, and payroll just becomes simple.
+Annoying date arithmetic for things like budgets, sprints, and payroll just becomes simple.
 It’s a clean API for time.

 ### Where My Dream Falls Apart
 Of course, for all its elegance on paper, this system slams into a wall of bitter reality.

 The entire global economy runs on four quarters. `13` is a prime number, meaning you can't divide it cleanly into equal quarters.
-This would necessitate creating awkward `3-3-3-4` month quarters, which ultimately reintroduces the very inconsistency we were attempting to eliminate.
+While individuals don't live their lives in quarters, corporations do.
+This would necessitate creating awkward `3-3-3-4` month quarters for financial reporting, which ultimately reintroduces the very inconsistency we were attempting to eliminate.
+Economic reality kills calendar idealism.

 Implementing such a calendar change would be a monumental undertaking, akin to Y2K on a global scale but vastly more complex due to deeply embedded legal, civil, and international coordination challenges.
 Every piece of software, every legal contract, and every database on Earth would require extensive rewriting.
 The associated cost would be unfathomable and would ultimately outweigh any benefits that we'd gain.